-Volterra is a small town in Italy with about 10,000 inhabitants and is one of the most important places to visit in Tuscany thanks to its old town and charming landscape.
-The town is located 40 kilometers from the sea, 60 kilometers from Pisa and 30 kilometers from San Gimignano.
+Volterra is a small town in Italy with about 10,000 inhabitants and, moreover, it is one of the most important places to visit in Tuscany thanks to its old town and charming landscape.
+The town is located only 30 kilometers from the sea, 60 kilometers from Pisa and 30 kilometers from San Gimignano.
 The center of Volterra is spectacularly situated on a 550-meter-high hill above the Cecina Valley, the so-called Val di Cecina, surrounded by a barren, rugged hilly landscape.
-In addition to its historical center, Volterra is also famous for its alabaster processing, a craft that has a long tradition here and to which the town owes its nickname “City of Alabaster”.
+In addition to its numerous historical attractions, Volterra is also famous for alabaster processing, a craft that has a long tradition here and to which the town owes the nickname “City of Alabaster”.

-The history of Volterra dates back to the 4th century B.C., when the Etruscans settled in the region.
-At that time it was one of the most important Etruscan cities and also belonged to the Twelve Cities League.
-Today you can still visit the archaeological sites and admire remains of Etruscan art during a tour of Volterra.
-Later, the Romans settled in this historical city, who’s Teatro Romano has become a famous attraction of Volterra.
+The history of Volterra dates back to the 4th century BC, when the Etruscans already inhabited the region.
+At that time, it was one of the most important Etruscan cities and, like Arezzo, belonged to the League of Twelve Cities.
+On a visit, you can see several excavation sites and museums with remains of Etruscan art during a tour of Volterra.
+Later, the Romans settled this historic city, whose Teatro Romano has become an important attraction of Volterra.

 Best Things to Do in Volterra

 During a vacation, there is a wide range of amazing things to do in Volterra.
 Among the main attractions are the historical center, the beautiful main square Piazza dei Priori, the interesting archaeological sites and the many museums.
 However, also the surroundings with the picturesque vineyards and the many other medieval towns are worth seeing!